semuconsulting/PyGPSClient/README.md

 ![connect-file icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/binary-1-24.png?raw=true) and select the file type (`*.log, *.ubx, *.*`) and path.
 PyGPSClient datalog files will be named e.g. `pygpsdata-20220427114802.log`, but any binary dump of an GNSS receiver output is acceptable, including `*.ubx` files produced by u-center.
 1. To disconnect from the data stream, click
 ![disconnect icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-media-control-50-24.png?raw=true).
-1. Protocols Shown - Select which protocols to display; NMEA, UBX, SBF, RTCM3, SPARTN or TTY (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the [UBX Configuration Dialog](#ubxconfig)).
+1. Protocols Shown - Select which protocols to display; NMEA, UBX, SBF, QGC, RTCM3, SPARTN or TTY (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the [UBX Configuration Dialog](#ubxconfig)).
-   - **NB:** Serial connection must be stopped before changing between SBF, UBX or TTY (terminal) protocols.
+   - **NB:** Serial connection must be stopped before changing to or from TTY (terminal) protocol.
    - **NB:** Enabling TTY (terminal) mode will disable all other protocols.
 1. Console Display - Select console display format (Parsed, Binary, Hex Tabular, Hex String, Parsed+Hex Tabular - see Console Widget below).
 1. Tags - enable color tags in console (see Console Widget below).